Internships and Jobs

 Material, Process, and Physics Engineer

 What’s great about your job?
-I get to work on great, powerful, and fast products called fighter jets for the air forces all over the world.
+I get to work on great, powerful, and fast products—fighter jets—for air forces all over the world.

 How did the College of Engineering prepare you for your career?
 Besides the technical knowledge and the problem-solving skills I gained, I also learned how to be a leader, team player, and good communicator, all of which are crucial in the work space.